Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 You can find my full example for a `Sequential` [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential/train_dl4j.py), and for a `Model` [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Model/cnn_train_dl4j.py).
 As i was not able to use  all the Keras layers here, i seperated exporting the native Keras model and the Tensorflow `SavedModel` in seperate files. (*Note*: The LSTM example doesn't work with DL4J on v0.9.1)

 ### 2) Exporting a SavedModel
 As mentioned, Keras is a model-level library, providing high-level building blocks for developing deep learning models.
 It does not itself handle low-level operations such as tensor products, convolutions and so on .
 Therefore it calls the Tensorflow API to build a `Graph` and run a `Session`.
-We can access the `Session` by using the `Keras.backend`, which contains the backend engine, which can be `Theano` or `CNTK` aswell, but in our case is `Tensorflow`:
+We can access the `Session` by using the module `Keras.backend`, which contains the backend engine, which could be `Theano` or `CNTK` aswell, but in our case is `Tensorflow`:
 ```python
     #build and train model...
     from keras import backend as K